zmahfuz0613/group-git-react/README.md

 1. Commit your new changes and make a new pull request.

-1. At this point you should see that there is a issue and that the changes can not be merged into master until the merge conflit has been resolved.
-If you can not remeber how to remedy this look back at yesterdays lesson to look for a soulution!
+1. At this point you should see that there is an issue and that the changes can not be merged into master until the merge conflit has been resolved.
+If you can not remeber how to remedy this look back at our [git teams lesson](https://git.generalassemb.ly/sei-nyc-bees/git-teams) to look for a soulution!